Best Supplements For Runners Reviewed & Tested

 Our bodies have specialized sets of cells which create proteins that repair damaged body tissue and grow new tissue.
 For runners, supplements containing vitamin D and calcium are very beneficial.
 Especially for those regularly doing high performance running to promote the growth of new tissue and build up bone strength.

-Fatty fish oils as a regular supplement for active runners benefit from healthy bones, reduced inflammation, fewer sore muscles, and enhanced flexibility of the joints.
-Omega 3 is a much-needed ingredient in our bodies but modern diets are deficient in good amounts of omega 3.
-This means that runners involved in rigorous regular running are more at risk of problems unless they use an Omega 3 supplement.
-Therefore, we advise long-distance runners and other athletes to look towards using an Omega 3 supplement for the positive physical benefits and for the prevention of problems.
+Fatty fish oils promote healthy bones, reduced inflammation, fewer sore muscles, and enhanced flexibility of the joints.
+Omega 3 is an essential ingredient in our bodies–but modern diets are deficient in omega 3.
+This means that runners involved in rigorous regular running are at risk unless they use an Omega 3 supplement.
+Therefore, we advise long-distance runners and other athletes begin using an Omega 3 supplement for the positive physical benefits and for the prevention of problems.

-Iron is a very important mineral which is often overlooked but is vital for promoting the transportation of oxygen around our bodies to fuel muscles and all tissue activity.
+Iron is a very important and often overlooked, It helps transport oxygen in our bodies and fuels our muscles and tissue activity.
 Hemoglobin moves vital energy-giving oxygen around the body.
-To be low on iron means you are low on vital red blood cells which transport oxygen.
-The negative implications for runners who feed high-performing muscles with oxygen are obvious.
-The body will under-perform and become fatigued very easily.
-Also, recovery time after exercise will be greatly prolonged.
+Low iron means you are low on vital red blood cells which transport oxygen.
+The negative implications for runners who feed high-performing muscles with oxygen are obvious–their bodies will under-perform, become fatigued easily, and recovery time will be prolonged.

 Protein (whey protein) supplementation preserves healthy lean muscle mass.
 The driving force for muscle growth is found in whey protein and is called leucine, an amino acid.
 Consistent lean muscle growth after exercise is enabled by the amino acids which we find in whey protein.

 Runners need protein and whey is a known source for a high-quality protein packed with beneficial amino acids.
-Whey is very easy to digest which means speedy benefits for the body.
-Whey protein will promote growth for muscles and can serve towards reducing the systolic pressure of blood by around four percent.
+Whey is very easy to digest which provides speedy benefits for the body.
+Whey protein promotes muscle growth and reduces towards reducing the blood’s systolic pressure of blood by around four percent.

 When tissue is overworked or damaged inflammation will occur.
-Though short-term inflammation can be beneficial, there is a danger of inflammation becoming chronic.
-Evidence shows that big amounts of whey protein as a supplement will bring down reactive C-Protein which is known as a marker of body inflammation.
-Runners can and do gain benefits from whey as a supplement.
+Though short-term inflammation can be beneficial, chronic inflammation can be dangerous.
+Evidence shows that whey protein brings down the reactive C-Protein, which is known as a marker of body inflammation.

-Creatine is an amino acid which provides known benefits.
-Creatine repairs and grows muscle tissue.
-It has positive outcomes for tissue damage and repair and is good for runners who take part in high-endurance training.
+Creatine is an amino acid that repairs and increases muscle growth.
+It prevents and repairs tissue damage and is great for high-endurance training.

-We agree that supplements can be beneficial but stress must be placed on using supplements only if you are sure you need them and if you use them be sure to use the correct amount in balance with the needs of your body.
+We agree that supplements can be beneficial but stress must be placed on using supplements only if you are sure you need them.
+If you use them be sure to use the correct amount in balance with the needs of your body.